PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-07 04:13:56
+Last updated: 2024-04-07 04:14:32
-Random Quote: I think I literally have a better understanding of who killed Kennedy than what is offside. - Rebecca Welton
+Random Quote: Spare me your empty little compliments, girl... and your ser's.
+I am no knight.
+I spit on them and their vows.
+My brother is a knight.  -  Sandor Clegane